 Many children go to see and/or take part in an entertainment arranged especially for them, for example children’s film shows and dance or drama school productions, and additional arrangements are required to safeguard them while at the premises.

-Where a regulated entertainment is specially presented for children, the licensing authority will require the following arrangements in order to control their access and egress and to assure their safety:

-an adult member of staff to be stationed in the vicinity of each of the exits from any level, subject to there being a minimum of one member of staff per 50 children or part thereof;

-no child, unless accompanied by an adult, to be permitted in the front row of any balcony;

-no standing to be permitted in any part of the auditorium during the performance.

-The licensing authority will expect the submitted operating schedules to address satisfactorily these issues.

 The licensing authority will consider attaching conditions to licences and permissions to prevent harm to children.

 Cumulative Impact